 Once the trial ends, you'll be automatically charged for the service, which is $119 per year or $59 for students; you can also opt for monthly payments of $12.99.

-Last year, Prime Day's sales extended to more than 100 million products in virtually every category.
-In a press release from July 3, 2018, Amazon announced that there would be 50 percent more spotlight deals and extreme savings on Alexa-enabled devices; some of their most popular include the Echo Dot, the Amazon Firestick, and the Echo Show.
+Last year, Prime Day's sales extended to more than a million products in virtually every category.
+In a press release from June 25, 2019, Amazon announced that there would be the biggest Prime Day deals ever on Alexa-enabled devices; last year some of their most popular purchases worldwide included the Echo Dot, Amazon Fire TV Stick, Amazon Fire TV Stick 4K.

-This year, buyers can expect the same great deals on Amazon-created gadgets, but they can also get ready to enjoy up to 80 percent off popular housewares, beauty products, games, and electronics.
+This year, buyers can likely expect the same great deals on Amazon-created gadgets, as well as deep discounts on popular housewares, beauty products, games, Amazon brand fashion, and electronics.
 (Many shoppers tend to treat Prime Day like Black Friday, where they search for great deals on larger purchases like televisions, furniture, and gaming consoles; others utilize the savings to stock up on basic things like toiletries and kitchen tools.)
-If this year is anything like last year, Whole Foods Market might even participate in the Prime Day celebration by offering discounts throughout the store — plus potential Amazon credits that can be used for online shopping.
+This year, Whole Foods Market will participate in the Prime Day celebration by offering discounts throughout the store — plus potential Amazon credits that can be used for online shopping — though it’s unclear how the coronavirus pandemic might affect in-store shopping at Whole Foods.
+Prime members also have access to grocery delivery services from Whole Foods Market and Amazon Fresh in more than 2,000 cities and towns.

-If you're looking for a comprehensive overview of all the sale products, bookmark this page and check back when the deals start; we'll be compiling all the best savings into easy-to-navigate articles.
+If you're looking for updates on Prime Day 2020 timing or a comprehensive overview of all the sale products, bookmark this page and check back soon; we'll be adding the latest information and compiling all the best savings into easy-to-navigate articles.

 Each shopper is going to prioritize different products based on their needs and interests — especially since the deals span virtually every category.
 That said, there are certain sales that just about everyone wants to get in on.
 Last year, Alexa-enabled devices, Kindle products, and Amazon Fire TV items sold a record-breaking amount of units.
 Shoppers also got incredible deals on housewares like robotic vacuums, televisions, and the cult-favorite Instant Pot Multi-Cooker.